cinemascience/cinema/README.md

 - You can write your own database, using your current data, by referencing one of the database specifications in this repository.

+# Cinema Open Source releases

+All of the Cinema open source code can be found under the `cinemascience` group at `https://github.com/cinemascience`.
+This repository collects the officially released code.
+Other repositories under the `cinemascience` organization are considered *experimental*, and are not supported as production code by the Cinema team.

+# Cinema Release

 The Cinema toolkit consists of the following components:

+- `specs/`, a set of specifications for Cinema databases
+- `viewers/`
+    - `cinema_components`, a set of components that can be used to build browser-based cinema viewers
-- `cinema_explorer`, a browser-based cinema viewer
+    - `cinema_explorer`, the main browser-based cinema viewer, based on `cinema_components`
+    - `cinema_compare`, a simple comparison viewer for one or more databases
+- `writers/`
     - `cinema_lib`, the cinema python library and `cinema` command line tool
-- `specs`, a set of specifications for Cinema databases

 # Submodules in this repository